catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 reducing the data’s dimensionality.
 This representation is essential for tasks such as object recognition, path planning, and obstacle avoidance, providing the vehicle with a robust understanding of its surroundings.
-A pre-trained Variational Autoencoder (VAE) model was utilized ob- tained from a [GitHub repository](https://github.com/idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/tree/main).
+A pretrained Variational Autoencoder (VAE) model was utilized ob tained from a [GitHub repository](https://github.com/idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/tree/main).
 The VAE model was originally trained on 12,000 160x80 semantically segmented images collected during automatic and manual driving sessions.